Search

 • If there are any disparities in ethnicity pay, developing an action plan to address such disparities.

-If you require further advice on this topic, please do not hesitate to contact a member of our employment law team.
+If you require further advice on this topic, please do not hesitate to contact our employment lawyers.

 About this article